 Employees may refuse work likely to cause them serious harm and employees have the right to participate in improving health and safety.

-If you feel that you are working in an unsafe environment and your employer is unwilling to discuss or resolve the issue – contact us, our company can assist you in dealing with your concerns.
+If you feel that you are working in an unsafe environment you should raise the issue with your employer.
+Wherever possible, you should raise the issue in writing, via email, and ask for a response.
+If your employer is unwilling to discuss or resolve the issue – contact us, our company can assist you in dealing with your concerns.